Educational Services > Assessment & Accountability

 Because CAASPP tests are given statewide, they provide an opportunity to measure the skills of all students against the same academic standards.
 Given online, the tests are computer-adaptive, allowing more precise measurement of individual skills.
 The CAASPP assessments will be one measure that will be used—along with other information—to measure the progress that our schools and district are making in educating all of our students.

-The district’s official testing window will be April 18 through May 20.
+The district’s official testing window is set during the spring.
 Within this window, each school will create a specific testing schedule and notify parents.
 Although the tests are untimed, tests may take between 4-5 hours (total) over the course of the testing window.
 We appreciate your efforts to ensure your child is in school at this time.

 You are an important part of your child’s education.
 To make sure your child feels comfortable taking tests, you can: